donnemartin/dev-setup/README.md

 ## Motivation

 Setting up a new developer machine can be an ad-hoc, manual, and time-consuming task.
-This repo aims to simplify the process with easy-to-understand instructions plus dotfiles/scripts that automate the following:
+This repo aims to simplify the process with easy-to-understand instructions and dotfiles/scripts that automate the following:

 * Customize commonly-used apps
 * Customize the terminal and vim